10 things to know about the US midterm elections

 Can the investigation of Robert Muller affect the election results?

-Investigation into Russian interference in the election of Robert Mueller has already yielded some results.
-People from Donald Trump's inner circle are cooperating with the investigation - the ex-head of his election campaign Paul Manafort, the former national security adviser Michael Flynn, and the former Trump's personal lawyer Michael Cohen.
+Robert Mueller's investigation into Russian election interference has already yielded some results.
+People from Donald Trump's inner circle are collaborating with the investigation - ex-head of his election campaign Paul Manafort, former national security adviser Michael Flynn, Trump's former personal lawyer Michael Cohen.

-So far, neither this nor other scandals affect the support of Trump by his main electorate.
-In the Republican primaries - primary elections - with a few exceptions, those candidates won whose positions are closest to the president's policy and whom he publicly supported.
+So far, neither this nor other scandals have affected Trump’s support among his core electorate.
+In the Republican primaries - the primary elections - with few exceptions, those candidates whose positions were closest to the president's policies and whom he publicly supported won.

 However, Muller has not yet completed the investigation and its results, if they are made public in the near future, may become the so-called “October surprise”, which may still affect the election results.